 They went on to start the Yuba-Sutter Gold Sox, a professionally operated summer college team, and the Horizon Air Summer Series, a summer-long competition among select summer college teams.

-As Chair of both the Washington State Community College System and the Washington State Tourism and Economic Development Board, his involvement in education, tourism, and baseball has taken him to Japan for many years.
+As Chair of both the Washington State Community College System and the Washington State Tourism and Economic Development Board, his involvement in education, tourism, and baseball has taken him to Japan for over 20 years.

 Born out of this interest in Japan is JapanBall.com, the premier English-language site on the Japanese game, and its related JapanBallTickets.com providing concierge-level service for tickets to Japanese baseball games and other Japan events, along with this site for Japan baseball tours and travel.